Lip sync: Reception and impact

-Ellie Goulding and Ed Sheeran have called for honesty in live shows by joining the “Live Means Live” campaign.
+Ellie Goulding and Ed Sheeran have called for honesty in live shows by joining the "Live Means Live" campaign.
 "Live Means Live" was launched by songwriter/composer David Mindel.
-When a band displays the "Live Means Live" logo, the audience knows, “there’s no Auto-Tune, nothing that isn’t 100 per cent live" in the show, and there are no backing tracks.
+When a band displays the "Live Means Live" logo, the audience knows, "there's no Auto-Tune, nothing that isn't 100 per cent live" in the show, and there are no backing tracks.

 In video

 Film

 In film production, lip syncing is often part of the post-production phase.
 Most film today contains scenes where the dialogue has been re-recorded afterwards; lip syncing is the technique used when animated characters speak, and lip syncing is essential when films are dubbed into other languages.
-In many musical films, actors sang their own songs beforehand in a recording session and lip synced during filming, but many also lip synced to voices other than their own.
+In many musical films, actors sang their own songs beforehand in a recording session and lip synced during filming, but many also lip synced to playback singers, voices other than their own.
 Rex Harrison was the exception in My Fair Lady.
 Marni Nixon sang for Deborah Kerr in The King and I and for Audrey Hepburn in My Fair Lady, Annette Warren for Ava Gardner in Show Boat, Robert McFerrin for Sidney Poitier in Porgy and Bess, Betty Wand for Leslie Caron in Gigi, Lisa Kirk for Rosalind Russell in Gypsy, and Bill Lee for Christopher Plummer in The Sound of Music.

 Some pre-overdubbed performances have survived, such as Hepburn's original My Fair Lady vocals (included in documentaries related to the film), and Gardner's original vocals in Show Boat were heard for the first time in the 1994 documentary That's Entertainment!
 III.
 When songs appear in non-musical films, however, the actors sing live on set, but later dub their voices in ADR using a "better" performance of the song.

 Lip syncing is almost always used in modern musical films (The Rocky Horror Picture Show being an exception) and in biopics such as Ray and La Vie en Rose, where the original recording adds authenticity.
 But some early musicals usually use live recordings.

 In the 1950s MGM classic Singin' in the Rain, lip syncing is a major plot point, with Debbie Reynolds' character, Kathy Selden, providing the voice for the character Lina Lamont (played by Jean Hagen).
 Writing in UK Sunday newspaper The Observer, Mark Kermode noted, "Trivia buffs love to invoke the ironic dubbing of Debbie Reynolds by Betty Noyes on Would You" although he pointed out that "the 19-year-old Reynolds never puts a foot wrong on smashers like Good Morning".
-Reynolds also later acknowledged Betty Noyes’ uncredited contribution to the film, writing: "I sang You Are My Lucky Star with Gene Kelly.
+Reynolds also later acknowledged Betty Noyes' uncredited contribution to the film, writing: "I sang You Are My Lucky Star with Gene Kelly.
 It was a very rangy song and done in his key.
 My part did not come out well, and my singing voice was dubbed in by Betty Royce [sic]".